 This white paper assumes that the reader is somewhat familiar with comprehensive planning and the typical tasks that are undertaken in a comprehensive planning process.
-With that in mind, the table below (Table 1: Generalized Sustainability and Comprehensive Planning Processes) compares a typical process for a comprehensive plan with a typical process for a sustainability plan, and highlights the key differences between the two.
+With that in mind, Table 1 compares a typical process for a comprehensive plan with a typical process for a sustainability plan, and highlights the key differences between the two.
 The processes outlined in the table were generalized from a sampling of project scopes from CMAP's Local Technical Assistance program for comparison's sake, but there are many other potential approaches to such processes.
 In practice, the ordering and scope of tasks may be changed based on the needs of the project and additional tasks can and should be added to make the process more robust.
 In some instances, it may be appropriate to scale back the planning process for communities that are looking to create a less intensive document or internal guide.
 For example, an internal planning document created for use primarily by municipal or county staff may not require a rigorous public process, so those elements should be modified accordingly.